quinguyen-dev/quinguyen-dev/README.md

 # OH 😱 ... a visitor I see! 💃🕺
-I am currently a Software Developer @ Nirrin Technologies in Billerica, MA.
+I'm a Software Engineer @ Nirrin located in Billerica, MA.

 <details>
 <summary>